Kingmoballs/express-blog-api/README.md

 npm install

+3. Set up your .env file:
+Create a .env file in the root with the following:
+MONGO_URI=your_mongodb_connection_string

-3. Run the app with Nodemon:
+4. Run the app with Nodemon:

 npm run dev